Parallels/RAS-PowerShell/Custom-Provider-Framework/README.md

 - VM control operations
 - Structured error handling

-This sample uses static data and is intended for learning the CPF protocol and execution model.
+This sample uses static data and is intended for learning the Custom Provider Framework protocol and execution model.

 ### 2. Move to Platform Integration

-[`Parallels-RAS-CPF-Proxmox-Basic.ps1`](./Samples/Proxmox/Parallels-RAS-CPF-Proxmox-Basic.ps1) demonstrates how to integrate a real hypervisor platform with Parallels RAS using the CPF protocol.
+[`Parallels-RAS-CPF-Proxmox-Basic.ps1`](./Samples/Proxmox/Parallels-RAS-CPF-Proxmox-Basic.ps1) demonstrates how to integrate a real hypervisor platform with Parallels RAS using the Custom Provider Framework protocol.

 The sample includes: